oguzhanagkus/programming-languages/readme.md

 Handbook of the course was "Concepts of Programming Languages".

 Subjects of homeworks:
-- Assignment 0 --> Introduction to Common Lisp (Flattener, Prime Number Finder, Collatz Sequence Finder, Huffman Code Generator)
+- Assignment 0 --> Common Lisp (Flattener, Prime Finder, Collatz Sequence, Huffman Code)